 A full-sized horse requires at least one ounce (two level tablespoons) of salt each day for maintenance, providing 12 grams of sodium.
 This is true all year long, even during the coldest winter months.
 Heat, humidity, and exercise increase the horse's need.

 Horses often will not eat extra salt, so consider syringing one ounce of salt mixed with some oil or flavored liquid after an hour of intense sweating, not to exceed 4 ounces per day.
 If your horse is working for several hours at a time, you can add an electrolyte supplement but it should be offered in addition to salt, to replace what is lost from perspiration.

-In order to prevent ulcers, always allow your horse to eat something before giving him salt or an electrolyte supplement.
-And never add electrolytes to a horse’s only water supply — this will interfere with water intake.
+To prevent ulcers, always allow your horse to eat something before giving him salt or an electrolyte supplement.
+And never add electrolytes to a horse's only water supply.
+This will interfere with water intake.
 Fresh, clean water should always be nearby.

 Helping your horse meet the challenges of hot weather